decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-11-01-primary-backup.markdown

       resend = cmd
    // as a Primary
    on receiving cmd from a client library (and view == j):
-      send cmd to all replicas
+      send cmd to all replicas (in order) log.append(cmd)
-      log.append(cmd)
       state, output = apply(cmd, state)
       send output to the client library